Edulith-admin/desktop-releases/README.md

 Support:

-If you experience issues, send feedback on the edulith.com website, app, webapp or desktop app
+If you experience issues, send feedback on the Edulith.com Website, App, Webapp or Desktop app.